King's Gate in Hattusa

 Description:

 The King's Gate (tr.
 Kral Kapısı) is situated in the south-eastern part of Hattusa city walls.
-It is worth the attention of visitors especially because of its excellent state of preservation.
-Its shape and size are similar to the Lion Gate in the south-western part of the fortifications.
+It is worth the attention of visitors, especially because of its excellent state of preservation.
+Its shape and size are similar to The Lion Gate in the south-western part of the fortifications.

-The King's Gate, the Lion Gate, the Sphinx Gate were the most notable of Hattusa Upper City gates.
+The King's Gate, the Lion Gate, and the Sphinx Gate were the most notable of Hattusa Upper City gates.
 According to Professor Neve, these three gates were integrated into a sacred road used for processions, which started from Temple 5, left the city at the King's Gate, and then continued to the Lion Gate where it re-entered the city.

 Getting there: